YottaDB/YDBDoc/ProgGuide/langext.rst

 ZWRITE as applied to local variables and ZSHOW "V" are conceptually similar, with two differences:

-* ZWRITE allows the use of patterns to specify variables and subscripts to display whereas ZSHOW "V" applies to all local variables.
+* ZWRITE allows the use of patterns to specify the variables and subscripts to display, whereas ZSHOW "V" applies to all local variables.
 * ZSHOW "V" optionally allows the output to be directed to a global or local variable, whereas ZWRITE always directs its output to the current output device.

-For more information on the ZWRITE / ZSHOW "V" format for alias variables, refer to “ZWRITE Format for Alias Variables”.
+For more information on the ZWRITE/ZSHOW "V" format for alias variables, refer to “ZWRITE Format for Alias Variables”.

 ++++++++++++++++++++++++
 Pass By Reference
 ++++++++++++++++++++++++

 YottaDB's underlying implementation of pass-by-reference and alias variables is the same.
-As illustrated by the program "killalias" above, ZWRITE displays variables joined though pass-by-reference using alias conventions.
+As illustrated by the program "killalias" previously, ZWRITE displays variables joined though pass-by-reference using alias conventions.
 Pass-by-reference is distinguished from alias variables by its implicit creation and elimination.
-Note the interaction between pass by reference and alias variables when the association of a formallist parameter in a subprogram is changed:
+Note the interaction between pass-by-reference and alias variables when the association of a formallist parameter in a subprogram is changed:

 .. parsed-literal::
    $ /usr/local/lib/yottadb/r120/ydb -run ^switchalias